AstaMimic/UnrealMLAgentsPT/README.md

-# Unreal Engine Deep Reinforcement Learning (DRL) Plugin
+# Unreal ML Agents Plugin

 This project is inspired by and built upon the [Unity ML-Agents Toolkit](https://github.com/Unity-Technologies/ml-agents).
 The primary goal is to bring all of the incredible work from Unity's ML-Agents to Unreal Engine.
 The Unity implementation